 Monitoring: OHA will conduct on-site monitoring of the LPHA biennially for compliance with all applicable OHA and federal requirements as described in the WIC Manual.
 Monitoring will be conducted in accordance with 7 CFR Part 246, Subpart F, §246.19(b)(1)-(6); and the CLHO MCH Agreement.
 The scope of this review is described in Policy 215 in the WIC Manual.

 General Revenue and Expense Reporting.
 LPHA must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of this Agreement.
 These reports must be submitted to OHA each quarter, by the 25th of the month following the end of the fiscal year quarter.
+A copy of the general ledger of WIC-related expenditures for the quarter must be submitted with each quarterly expenditure and revenue report.
+In addition, LPHA must provide additional documentation, if requested, for expenditure testing to verify allowable expenditures per WIC federal guidelines.

 Reporting Requirements.
 In addition to the reporting obligations set forth in Exhibit E, Section 6 of this Agreement, LPHA shall submit the following written reports to OHA: